yasiryagi/helpdesk/README.md

 For the Rome testnet, we will pay a flat-rate Monero reward for every piece of content uploaded by `Content Creators` up to a weekly limit.
 We will also pay a $5 bonus on top of this rate for each of the 10 best pieces of content that are uploaded every week to encourage higher quality uploads.

-A separate $10 bonus will be paid for up to 10 items of quality "original"* content every week.
+A separate  bonus will be paid for up to 10 items of quality "original" `*` content every week.
 The maximum weekly incentive pool of $250 will be divided between these two categories of incentive.

-*Original here means creative work that you created yourself and own exclusive the rights to.
+`*`Original here means creative work that you created yourself and own exclusive the rights to.

 Prospective `Content Creators` should also be aware that we will only pay the item reward for content with complete metadata and which follows the set-out requirements for each content type (to be released at a later date).